About Amy Wraps Babies

 More About Amy

-In addition to writing and speaking for Amy Wraps Babies, I volunteer for my local Babywearing International chapter and I work locally as a childbirth educator.
-I live in Portland, OR with my husband and three children (14, 4, and 1 as of spring 2017).
-I'm all about birth, breastfeeding, cloth diapering, all things "crunchy" and attachment parenting, cooking, organizing, nerdy geeky stuff like Doctor Who and Harry Potter, and all kinds of other fun things I've forgotten to mention because I'm easily distracted by small children.
+In addition to writing and speaking for Amy Wraps Babies, I volunteer for my local Babywearing International chapter and I work locally as a Certified Babywearing Consultant, Childbirth Educator, and Child Passenger Safety Technician at my business, Adjoyn, and for a local hospital.
+I live in Portland, OR with my husband and three children (14, 5, and 2 as of fall 2017).
+I love all things birth, breastfeeding, babywearing, etc plus cooking, organizing, nerdy geeky stuff like Doctor Who and Harry Potter, and all kinds of other fun things I've forgotten to mention because I'm easily distracted by small children.